 - On the Header & Footer menu, select ‘Different First Page’

-In this example, we are creating one of the most complex designs, with graphics and backgrounds behind text.
-The trick to have perfectly aligned graphics behind text on the cover, is to put the graphics in the ‘Header’.
+In this example, we are creating an eye-catching graphical cover instead of a simple cover letter.
+This is one of the most complex designs, with graphics and backgrounds behind text.
+The trick to having perfectly aligned graphics behind text in MS Word, is to put the graphics in the ‘Header’.

 - Double click at the top of the document to enter the Edit Header mode.
 Or click Insert -> Header -> Edit Header